allamaprabhuani/akantu2/joss/paper.md

 734'594 nodes is being compressed and sheared (cf \autoref{fig:setup}).
 This simulation only serves to demonstrate how Akantu behaves in a situation where massive fragmentation takes place: about 460'000 cohesive elements are inserted during the run.
-This simulation was run on 1 up to 720 cores, on a cluster composed of Intel Xeon nodes with 2 sockets of 36 cores, 512Gb of RAM and dual 25Gb Ethernet links.
-The time to solution (TTS) averaged over six different runs is computed for each core count on the $x$-axis in \autoref{fig:tts}.
+The code, material and mesh files to reproduce the study can be found on Zenodo (@richart_zenodo_2024).This simulation was run on 1 up to 720 cores, on a cluster composed of Intel Xeon nodes with 2 sockets of 36 cores, 512Gb of RAM and dual 25Gb Ethernet links.
+The time to solution (TTS) averaged over six different runs is computed for each core count on the $x$-axis in
+\autoref{fig:tts}.
 The overhead due to cohesive element insertion is also highlighted by providing the TTS when cohesive element insertions are precluded.

 ![Numerical setup.\label{fig:setup}](results/cube.svg)